Joel Salatin: Writing

 Salatin has been editor of the monthly agriculture magazine Stockman Grass Farmer promoting pasture-grazed livestock, and teaches a two-day course on agribusiness marketing in conjunction with this magazine.
-He has authored twelve books including Folks, This Ain't Normal, You Can Farm, Salad Bar Beef and Everything I Want To Do Is Illegal.
+He has authored seventeen books including Folks, This Ain't Normal, You Can Farm, Salad Bar Beef and Everything I Want to Do Is Illegal.

 In November 2019 Salatin wrote a blog post responding to a blog post by Chris Newman, another Virginia farmer and owner of Sylvanaqua Farms, in which Newman critiques the small family farm model and describes an alternative, vertically integrated system rooted in collective ownership.
 Salatin said in his article that Newman, who is black and Native American, was too early in his farming career to know whether he would be successful in the long-term, and that Newman would only "push would-be team players away" by complaining - writing "The problem with disagreeing with Chris is that I'll be called a racist [...]
 Is it more racist to play the race card to anybody who dares disagree with you than it is to actually be a racist?" and concluding "When I think of William Cody mounting a U.S. Postal Service Pony Express horse at the age of 13 and riding through paths lined with hostile Native Americans, I wonder where he is today.
 Fortunately, he's here; rare, but here."
 In August 2020, an AGDAILY writer described Salatin's blog post as appearing racially inappropriate, and the publication referenced the criticism Salatin received in his attempt to discredit Newman.
 After Salatin's remarks, Mother Earth News created the "Voices" initiative for the publication for diversity in the wake of the murder of George Floyd.
 After public criticism of the publication's support for Salatin, Mother Earth News ultimately severed its relationship with Salatin.
 Salatin said that his blog "routinely offends big ag, bureaucrats, big pharma, etc, on purpose.
 But I never intend to offend people due to their race, religion, culture, gender, or creed and I’m sorry that this post did."

 In March 2020, during the COVID-19 pandemic, on his website, Salatin said he wanted coronavirus.
 The Washington Post published an article that was critical of his statement.